 Health and Physical Education incorporates key pursuits such as swimming, athletics, gymnastics, cross-country running and ball games.
 We participate in Kew District Sport competitions.
 Children in Years 4–6 attend annual camps.

-After school activities available include chess, CSIRO Crest Awards Science Program, dance, junior engineers, KickaFootball, tennis, soccer, yoga and tennis.
-Students can take up private lessons in piano, violin, and flute.
-After school care is also offered on-site through Camp Australia.
+Extracurricular activities available include chess, CSIRO Crest Awards Science Program, dance, Junior Engineers, KickaFootball soccer program, tennis and yoga.
+Students can take up private lessons in piano, violin and flute.
+After-school care is also offered onsite through Camp Australia.

 Student wellbeing is an integral part of child development and the learning environment.
-We use the Federal Government’s KidsMatter framework to help us develop a positive school community and social emotional learning opportunities for students.
+We integrate a Positive Behaviour Matrix to assist us to develop a positive school community and social and emotional learning opportunities for students.

 Class teachers are supported by specialist teachers in Art, Dance, Music, Classical Languages, Philosophy and ICT.
 Where learning assistance is needed, learning support teachers work with the children one-on-one or in small groups.
 In situations where more challenge is needed, extension is provided by the class teacher and through additional extension opportunities.

-To help monitor academic progress, students participate in class tests, recognised standardised tests for literacy and numeracy as well as National Assessment Program – Literacy and Numeracy (NAPLAN) in Years 3 and 5.
+To help monitor academic progress, students participate in class assessments, recognised standardised tests for literacy and numeracy as well as National Assessment Program – Literacy and Numeracy (NAPLAN) in Years 3 and 5.
 Students may be involved in external competitions in English, Mathematics, Science, Languages, Poetry and Sport, as well as music recitals, eisteddfods and visual arts displays.

 The school has an ongoing process of reporting student progress and achievements to parents through Parent Teacher Interviews and written reports.
 Information evenings are also scheduled to brief parents on what is ahead.

 Homework provides students with opportunities to consolidate their classroom learning, to practise and establish behaviour for lifelong learning beyond the classroom, and to involve family members in their learning.
 The setting of homework takes into account the need for students to have a balanced lifestyle.
-This includes sufficient time for family, recreation and cultural pursuits.
+This includes sufficient time for family, recreational and cultural pursuits.